geoserver/geoserver/doc/en/user/source/tutorials/imagemosaic_footprint/imagemosaic_footprint.rst

 Footprint is a Shape used as a Mask for the mosaic.
 Masking can be useful for hiding pixels which are meaningless, or for enhancing only few regions of the image in respect to others.

-This tutorial assumes knowledge of the concepts explained in :ref:`tutorial_imagemosaic_extension`.
+This tutorial assumes knowledge of the concepts explained in :ref:`data_imagemosaic` section.

 This tutorial contains two sections: